 Here is how you earn Gems:

-- Uploading tracks.Every track you share earns you Gems.
-The act of contributing to the platform's catalog is valued.
+- Playing other artists' tracks.
+Listening to music across the platform earns you Gems.
+The act of supporting the catalog is valued.

-Licensing Revenue: Real Money from Your Music
+Coins: Real Money from Your Music

 This is fundamentally different from the streaming model.
 Instead of earning $0.003 per play and needing three hundred thousand streams to make a thousand dollars, you earn meaningful amounts from individual licensing transactions.
-A single commercial license sale at $50 is worth more than fifteen thousand streams on most platforms.
+A single license sale at $50 is worth more than fifteen thousand streams on most platforms.

 Check Your Gem Balance & Earnings